yassineAbou/LLMS/README.md

 <img src="https://img.shields.io/badge/macOS-808080?logo=apple" alt="macOS">
 </p>

 Discover the power of AI with our Kotlin Multiplatform app.
 Choose from the latest open-source text and image models to boost your creativity.
-Pick the model that fits you, create unique texts or images.
+Pick the model that fits you, create unique texts or images. and keep everything safe and in sync across your devices.

 ## Releases
 ### ✅ Available Releases